brianhouse/ART212/README.md

 ## Course Description
 Hybrid worlds studio.
-Further development of digital media techniques with an emphasis beyond the screen: data collection and sensor systems, 3D fabrication, and augmented reality.
-Seminar-style reading and discussion will center on conceptual issues arising from a digitally mediated society.
+Further development of digital media techniques with an emphasis beyond the screen: sensors and data collection, 3D fabrication, and automated systems.
+Seminar-style reading and discussion will center on conceptual issues arising from everyday life in a digitally mediated society.
 Students will work on individual projects for studio critique.

-Prerequisites: ART 112 or a CS 100-level course
+Prerequisites: ART 112

 #### Objectives:
 - Cultivate an ability to think in terms of systems that span the physical and the digital